IBM/telco-network-cloud-drivers/content/reference/lm-api/scenarios.md

  ![update_resource_manager](/images/reference/lm-api/update_resource_manager.png)

-The resource manager returns the details of the resources and locations, and TNCO will store any new details.
-TNCO will not remove any existing details.
+The resource manager returns the details of the resources and locations, and TNC-O will store any new details.
+TNC-O will not remove any existing details.

 # Assembly Creation and State Transition